cool2d/Getting_and_Cleaning_Data_Course_Project/README.md

 The R script run_analysis.R does the following:
-1.Downloads the data source from the course website and put it into a folder called ¡°Project¡± created in the working directory.
+* Downloads the data source from the course website and put it into a folder called Project created in the working directory.
-2.Loads both the training and the test datasets and merge them to create one dataset.
+* Loads both the training and the test datasets and merge them to create one dataset.
-3.Extracts only those columns/variables about the mean and standard deviation for each measurement.
+* Extracts only those columns/variables about the mean and standard deviation for each measurement.
-4.Uses descriptive activity names to name the activities in the dataset.
+* Uses descriptive activity names to name the activities in the dataset.
-5.Labels the dataset with readable and descriptive names.
+* Labels the dataset with readable and descriptive names.
-6.Creates another independent tidy dataset (tidydata.txt) with the average of each variable for each activity and each subject.
+* Creates another independent tidy dataset (tidydata.txt) with the average of each variable for each activity and each subject.

 This run_analysis.R code can be directly launched and run in RStudio to create the tidydata.txt in the Project folder under the working directory.
 This run_analysis.R code depends on the plyr package, which will be automatically loaded if installed.